hringbauer/hapROH/README.md

-# HAPSBURG
+# hapROH
-Software to call ROHs
+Software to call ROH from ancient and present-day DNA using reference haplotypes.
-Author: Harald Ringbauer, 2019
+Author: Harald Ringbauer, 2020
 @all rights reserved

 python code/notebooks are all in python3